The recordings are said to be from 1963, not long after The Beatles’ Jan. 1, 1962, audition for Decca Records.

 Hang on to your Beatle wigs!
 Two “new” early Beatles recordings have surfaced, a solo acoustic demo of Paul McCartney’s self-penned “Love of the Loved,” and the first recording of Lennon-McCartney’s “Misery.”

 Both turned up on YouTube on Dec.
 10, 2025, apparently having been taken from one of the latest in a seemingly endless series of Beatles bootleg albums.
-Scroll down to the bottom of this article to hear the two newly discovered tracks.
+Scroll down to the middle of this article to hear the two newly discovered tracks.

 “Love of the Loved” previously existed only on the legendarily shaky Beatles audition for Decca Records, which they famously failed, from Jan.
 1, 1962.
 The newly surfaced demo was auctioned in 1991 by Christie’s, but has never appeared until now.